Veerachinnampatty: School

 Pums Veerachinnampatty is a Primary with Upper Primary School in Veerachinampatty Village of Sanarpatty.
 It was established in 1907, and the school management is Local body.
 It is a Tamil Medium - Co-educational school.

 Pums Veerachinnampatty runs in a government school building.
 The school has total 9 classrooms.
 The lowest Class is 1 and the highest class in the school is 8.
 This school has 3 male teachers and 5 female teachers.
 There is a library facility available in this school, and the total number of books in library is about 810.

 This school also has a playground.
 Pums Veerachinnampatty does not provide any residential facility.
 The school also provides meal facility, and meals are prepared in school.

 Murugan Temple

-Veerachinnampatty Murugan Temple was built in 1957.
-It is context by Velu Pillai.
-Veerachinnampatty Murugan Temple location is near the river.
-So, the temple is called Aathankarai Murugan Temple.
-It is a very powerful temple.
-The temple's important celebrations are Thaipoosam and Panguni Utthiram.
-One of the best celebrations is Panguni Utthiram.
-The village people celebrate Panguni Utthiram very joyfully.
-Veettu pangalis property, this temple.
-One of the poosaari ganesan pillai.
-It is built by Velu Pillai and Muthu Pillai.
+Veerachinnampatty Murugan Temple was built in 1957 by Velu Pillai and Muthu Pillai.
+The temple is located near a river and is also known as Aathankarai Murugan Temple.
+The temple's main festivals include Thaipoosam and Panguni Uthiram, which are celebrated by the local community.
+The temple is associated with the property of the Veettu Pangalis family.
+One of its priests is Ganesan Pillai.